 Without a doubt, the two biggest selling points of subscription boxes are how easily they’re obtained, and how personalized they are.
 Customers get a box specifically for them, delivered to their door.

 And so, the marketing for these products should provide the same experience.
 Each audience should have a page designed for them, delivered to them on whatever device they happen to be using when they request it.

-For this, post-click automation is the only answer.
-Find out how you can create a post-click landing page for each ad with an Instapage demo today.
+For this, landing pgae automation is the only answer.
+Find out how you can create a landing page for each ad sign up for an Instapage 14-day free trial today.